Vardhan20095/Small-projects/README.md

 https://qr.ae/TWImFE

-2. Finding the total number of numbers divisible between ZERO and any positive number (Language = C) by a BASE number.
+2. Numbers divisible: Weirdly named file in which finding the total number of numbers divisible between ZERO and any positive number (Language = C) by a BASE number.
 Its a small program I made that returns the total number of integers between zero and N that are divisible by Z. It does not use iteration directly but my own method: https://qr.ae/TWImCr